How Often Should You Exfoliate Your Skin?

 • Physical Exfoliators

-As the name suggests, physical exfoliators help remove dead skin cells by physical means.
+As the name suggests, physical exfoliators help remove dead skin by physical means.
 Brushes, sponges, pumice stones, and scrubs are a few examples of physical exfoliators.
 You can prepare homemade scrubs with natural ingredients, such as oats, sea salt, sugar, rice powder, and coffee.

 • Chemical Exfoliators